-In 1955 while Nigeria was still a British Colony, the Colonial Assembly passed legislation authorizing the creation of a university in eastern Nigeria during the period when Azikiwe was then Premier of the Eastern Region.
-Soon afterwards an invitation was sent to the United States and the United Kingdom to send advisors to help in the planning of the campus and curriculum of the new institution.
+In 1955, while Nigeria was still a British colony, the Colonial Assembly passed legislation authorizing the creation of a university in eastern Nigeria during the period when Azikiwe was then premier of the Eastern Region.
+Soon afterwards, an invitation was sent to the United States and the United Kingdom to send advisers to help in the planning of the campus and curriculum of the new institution.

-Classes began on October 17, 1960 with 220 students and 13 faculty and staff.
+Classes began on October 17, 1960, with 220 students and 13 faculty and staff.
 The campus grew rapidly from that point.
 As of 2009 it had approximately 36,000 students, both undergraduate and postgraduate, and 1,700 faculty and staff.
 The main campus at Nsukka houses the College of Agriculture (with an experimental agricultural farm), Arts, Biological Sciences, Education, Engineering, Pharmaceutical Services, Physical Services, Social Sciences, and Veterinary Medicine.
-The Law School which was established in 1960 is the oldest in Nigeria.
+The Law School, which was also established in 1960, is the oldest in Nigeria.

-Among the University alumni are Obiageli Ezekwesili, a Vice President of the World Bank, Tunde Lemo, Deputy Governor of the Central Bank of Nigeria, and four former Nigerian state governors.
-Renowned astrophysicist Samuel Ejikeme Okoye founded the University’s Space Research Center in 1972.
+Among the university’s alumni are Obiageli Ezekwesili, a vice president of the World Bank, Tunde Lemo, Deputy Governor of the Central Bank of Nigeria, and four former Nigerian state governors.
+Renowned astrophysicist Samuel Ejikeme Okoye founded the university’s Space Research Center in 1972.
 This program offers one of the few courses in astronomy in Nigeria.
-Also, noted author Chinua Achebe held teaching and research appointments at the University from 1960 to 1990.
+Noted author Chinua Achebe held teaching and research appointments at the university from 1960 to 1990.